lasellers/Pathfinder2D/Readme.md

 ## Version History

-v1.3 Feburary 2017.
+v1.3 February 2017.
 Pulled from an Windows Installer copy archived in an off-line of Intrafoundation.com and cleaned up a bit for Visual Studio 2015 and hosting on Github.

 v1.28 Final August 2012.
 Recompiled both 64-bit and 32-bit versions.